PromptLA: Towards Integrity Verification of Black-box Text-to-Image Diffusion Models: Related Work

 During the integrity verification, a malicious user obtains the original model $f_{0}$ and modifies it using some strategy $m$, resulting in a modified model $f_{m}$.
+The verifier can be the original model $f_{0}$ owner or a third-party institution, aiming to detect integrity violations by distinguishing between $f_{0}$ and $f_{m}$.

-In the white-box scenario, integrity violations are detected by comparing the hash values of weights~\cite{zhu2022perceptual} of $f_{0}$ and $f_{m}$, after eliminating the structural symmetries~\cite{li2023linear}:
+In the white-box scenario, integrity violations are detected by directly comparing the hash values of weights~\cite{zhu2022perceptual} of $f_{0}$ and $f_{m}$, after eliminating the structural symmetries~\cite{li2023linear}:

 In the black-box scenario, the internal weights cannot be accessed so the hash of a model is intractable.
 Instead, two models are judged to be different only if their performance can be differentiated.
-This paper focuses on the black-box scenario.

-Typical integrity violations of models for classification tasks include pruning~\cite{wu2021adversarial}, fine-tuning~\cite{cetinic2018fine}, feature extraction~\cite{zebari2020comprehensive}, etc. The integrity verification of classifiers uniformly relies on their outputs on a series of triggers $\mathbf{T}=\{\mathbf{t}_{n}\}^{N}_{n=1}$, which constitute their fragile fingerprints.
+In the field of integrity verification, the focus has remained on relatively basic classification tasks.
+Typical integrity violations of models for classification tasks include pruning~\cite{wu2021adversarial}, fine-tuning~\cite{cetinic2018fine}, etc. The integrity verification of classifiers uniformly relies on their outputs on a series of triggers $\mathbf{T}=\{\mathbf{t}_{n}\}^{N}_{n=1}$, which constitute their fragile fingerprints.
 If $f_{m}$ disagrees with $f_{0}$ on at least one trigger then the integrity violation is detected:

-The triggers $\mathbf{T}$ should be samples sensitive to model changes~\cite{he2019sensitive, yin2023decision}, e.g., samples close to the decision boundary~\cite{aramoon2021aid, wang2023publiccheck, zhu2024reliable}.
+The triggers $\mathbf{T}$ should be samples sensitive to model changes~\cite{he2019sensitive, yin2023decision}, e.g., samples close to the decision boundary~\cite{aramoon2021aid, wang2023publiccheck}.